-11 The word our English Bibles translate as world is kosmos, Strong's #G2889.
+The word our English Bibles translate as world is kosmos, Strong's #G2889.
 This colloquial expression is used by apostolic writers to mean the ungodly multitude, or the realm in which man's thinking is given precedence and valued over the Torah.
 Yeshua taught us we are to be the light of the kosmos.
 Matthew 5:14.
 He also taught us that, in the parable of the sower and the seed, the kosmos is the field in which the sower went out to sow.
 Matthew 13:38.
 The kosmos is also the realm the sin of which Y'shua, the Lamb of the Holy One, came to take away.
 John 1:29.
 It is the kingdoms of the kosmos that will become the kingdoms of the Holy One and His Messiah.
 Revelation 11:15.

-The Holy One assigned my portion and my cup.
-You made my lot secure.
 The lines have fallen to me in pleasant places.
 Yes, I have a good inheritance.